rfl-urbaniak/redditAttacks/index.md

 _Remark_.
 In what follows, we sometimes display key pieces of code and explain what it does.
 Some not too fascinating pieces of code are supressed, but the reader can look them up in the associated .Rmd file and compile their own version.

-### Resources

-- The actual research paper is available [here](https://www.sciencedirect.com/science/article/abs/pii/S0747563221002958).
-- Github folder with all the files is available [here](https://github.com/rfl-urbaniak/redditAttacks).
-- The [datasets subfolder](https://github.com/rfl-urbaniak/redditAttacks/tree/main/datasets) includes the dataset (quittingFinalAnon.csv) and the bayesian chains resulting from the bayesian analysis.
-- A pdf file with this walkthrough is available [here](https://rfl-urbaniak.github.io/redditAttacks/analysisWalkthrough/redditAnalysisWalkthrough.pdf) and its R markdown source file is [here](https://rfl-urbaniak.github.io/redditAttacks/analysisWalkthrough/redditAnalysisWalkthrough.Rmd).